nitikagupta1403/WeaveAI/notes/WHY_VAE.md

 # WHY VAE?

+# WHY VAE

+This repository is not a summary of the VAE paper.

+It is a reconstruction of the reasoning that leads to the Variational Autoencoder.

+Instead of asking *"What is the equation?"*, every section asks *"Why does this equation appear?"*

+---

+# The Journey

+Want to maximize

+log P(x)

+        │
+        ▼

+Need to integrate over every latent vector

+        │
+        ▼

+Integral is intractable

+        │
+        ▼

+Need posterior P(z|x)

+        │
+        ▼

+Posterior also depends on P(x)

+        │
+        ▼

+Approximate posterior using q(z|x)

+        │
+        ▼

+Need to measure approximation quality

+        │
+        ▼

+KL Divergence

+        │
+        ▼

+Bayes' theorem

+        │
+        ▼

+ELBO

+        │
+        ▼

+Negative ELBO becomes the VAE loss

+## Research Questions

+- RQ1 — Why represent images as distributions?
+- RQ2 — Why reparameterization?
+- RQ3 — Why KL regularization?
+- RQ4 — Deriving the Gaussian KL.
+- RQ5 — Why ELBO?

 > Reverse engineering the Variational Autoencoder by understanding the engineering problems it was designed to solve.

 ---